 What is cervical cancer?

-Through cell mutation, tumors spreads to nearby tissues resulting in fatal cell complication that can lead to death of the infected persons.
+Through cell mutation, tumors spread to nearby tissues resulting in fatal cell complications that can lead to the death of the infected persons.

 Cervical cancer is mainly contributed by human papillomavirus as mentioned in the introduction.

 Main types of cervical cancer caused by HPV